truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallWGEasyApp.md

 ---

-WG-Easy is the easiest way to install and manage WireGuard on any Linux host.
+WG Easy is the easiest way to install and manage WireGuard on any Linux host.
 The application is included in the Community catalog of applications.

-WG-EASY is a docker image designed to simplify setting up and managing WireGuard connections.
+WG EASY is a docker image designed to simplify setting up and managing WireGuard connections.
 This app provides a pre-configured environment with all the necessary components and a web-based user interface to manage VPN connections.

-## Installing the WG-Easy Application
+## Installing the WG Easy Application
 WG Easy does not require advanced preparation before installing the application.

-To install the **wg-easy** application, go to **Apps**, click **Discover Apps**, then either begin typing WG Easy into the search field or scroll down to locate the **WG Easy** application widget.
+To install the **WG Easy** application, go to **Apps**, click **Discover Apps**, then either begin typing WG Easy into the search field or scroll down to locate the **WG Easy** application widget.

 {{< trueimage src="/images/SCALE/23.10/WGEasyAppWidget.png" alt="WG Easy Application Widget" id="1: WG Easy Application Widget" >}}

 Click on the widget to open the **WG Easy** application information screen.

-{{< trueimage src="/images/SCALE/23.10/WGEasyAppInfoScreen.png" alt="WG-Easy Application Information Screen" id="2: "WG-Easy Application Information Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/WGEasyAppInfoScreen.png" alt="WG Easy Application Information Screen" id="2: WG Easy Application Information Screen" >}}

 Click **Install** to open the WG Easy application configuration screen.
 Application configuration settings are presented in several sections.
 To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

-{{< trueimage src="/images/SCALE/23.10/WGEasyAppInstalScreen.png" alt="Install WG-Easy Application Screen" id="3: Install WG-Easy Application Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/WGEasyAppInstalScreen.png" alt="Install WG Easy Application Screen" id="3: Install WG Easy Application Screen" >}}

 After installing WG Easy the app displays on the **Installed** screen.

 Click **Web PortaL** on the **Application Info** widget to open the WG Easy web interface where you can add a new client.

-{{< trueimage src="/images/SCALE/23.10/WGEasyWebPortal.png" alt="WG-Easy Web Portal" id="4: WG-Easy Web Portal" >}}
+{{< trueimage src="/images/SCALE/23.10/WGEasyWebPortal.png" alt="WG Easy Web Portal" id="4: WG Easy Web Portal" >}}

 ### Application Name Settings